gardusig/road2senior/preparation/README.md

   - `limit range` helps you to tailor your thoughts towards an observational solution
     - Most problems might have a very simple and creative solution
     - Sometimes you can make an observation connecting an input/output condition with the expected answer, like
-      - Get the greatest range multiplication from an array _without negative values_
+      - Get the greatest range multiplication from an array
-        - Considering what zero makes within a multiplication
+        - Sounds like a more complex algorithm
-          - Zeroes never help, so...
+        - Observation: _Zeroes never help at multiplication_
+        - So...
 If you ignore them?
-          - Split the array into segments of positive values
+          - Split the array into segments without zeroes
-          - Just return the greatest one :)
+          - Just return the greatest one among them :)
-      - Get the winner of a tennis match _given each turn point winner_
+      - Get the winner of a tennis match
-        - Problem might explain many rules of tennis
+        - Problem explains many rules of tennis, sounds complex
-          - The winner always makes the last turn point, so...
+        - Observation: _The winner always makes the last turn point_
+        - So...
 If you ignore the others?
           - Just return the last one :)
 - Iterate through some examples...
   - Start thinking about potential solutions
     - Be creative